 Where to Pay?

-You can pay on line on several pages on our site.
+You can pay on line on several page on our site.

 The payment is non refundable.
-I.e. if you did not pass on your first try, you cannot get a refund.
+I.e. If you did not pass on your first try, you are not entitled to a refund.
 I have already put in a great deal of time and effort.
-That payment is gone.
+The payment is gone.

 However you need pay only one; Even if you do not succeed at first, you can try again, and again, and again, and you will never have to pay a second time.
 With most Krav Maga associations if you did not pass the test you need to reapply and pay again.
 With us you can continue until you pass.
 You never have to pay twice, no matter how long it takes.

-I once watched 89 videos for Orange belt.
-The person needed to retest.
+I once watched 89 videos for a belt test.
+The student needed to retest.
 All that time was already "spent".